lovroklo/E-CommerceBackendDemo/README.md

 <h5>Main reason for developing this project is learning the Spring Boot framework.</5>

-<h3>Project is still in the early stages of development so many features are not finished and/or will be changed</h3>
+<h3>The project is still in the early stages of development so many features are not finished and/or will be changed</h3>

 <h3>FEATURES</h3>